Duane is the co founder of Daisy Chain and managed the charity from its inception to shortly after his wife Lesley passed away.

 Daisy Chain moved into its home on the farm, significant funds were raised and all from a standing start.
 The charity started providing respite care for children and families.

 Tragically, Lesley passed away unexpectedly in January 2004.
 This hit the charity hard and it was even harder for Lesley’s loved ones.
 It became difficult for Duane to be around Daisy Chain.
-Their son Jacob, diagnosed with autism, had his problems and they were now a single parent family.
+Their son Jacob is autistic, and they were now a single parent family.

 Both Duane and the trustees recognised he needed time away to grieve for his wife and look after his family.
 Daisy Chain was managed in Duane’s absence and continued to make progress.

-He is now committed as a trustee to have an impact on Daisy Chain, continuing the vision that his late wife Lesley started all those years ago.
+As Chair of our Trustee Board, Duane is at the heart of Daisy Chain, continuing the to build the vision that his late wife Lesley started all those years ago.